KokabielsRepoStorage/SuzuLang/README.md

 creatBot makes a discord bot

-To setup run npm run setup and then run npm i
+To setup run npm run setup and then run npm I

+I am going to take this into a separate direction
+Good side is that it will be updated again, and I will try making it a fully fledged language